viko-ai/hugo-amp-theme/DOCS.md

 Create a news article using `hugo new press/xxx` where `xxx` is your chosen slug.

 **Important**: As with blog posts, don't use a file extension e.g. `hugo new press/xxx.md`.
-This theme makes use of Hugo [page resources][1]. `hugo new press/xxx` will use the archetype found at `archetypes/press` and create the appropriate directory structure.
+This theme makes use of Hugo [page resources][1].
+Running `hugo new press/xxx` will use the archetype found at `archetypes/press` and create the appropriate directory structure.

-You can edit the new blog post by modifying `content/press/xxx/index.md`.
+You can edit the new news article by modifying `content/press/xxx/index.md`.

 ### Schema.org markup